Dear Fellow Empaths,

 The mind-blindness of neurotypical privilege

-The lack of awareness neurotypicals have — their blind acceptance of their world “the way it is,” without concern for the needs of others — is called privilege in sociology.
+The lack of awareness neurotypicals have — their unwitting acceptance of their world “the way it is,” without concern for the needs of others — is called privilege in sociology.
 For example, a young white man who lives in Northern California in 2011 and states that racism is no longer a problem is speaking from the ignorance of racial privilege.
 He may not be cruel or inherently racist himself, but from his social location, he cannot see or experience any direct racism; therefore, he mistakenly infers that racism doesn’t exist.
 Privilege is a form of mind-blindness that is, sadly, absolutely common in neurotypicals.

 Neurotypical privilege relies upon the same unaware and insufficient reasoning as racial privilege does: So if I don’t experience the sound of the dryer next door as being extremely loud, then it shouldn’t bother you, and you certainly shouldn’t start rocking, flapping your hands, hitting yourself, or pulling out strands of your hair in order to deal with the aural overload.
 Or, if you know two people who have been fighting for months on end, and you clearly understand all of the issues that they’ve been ignoring, then you should never, ever speak aloud about it, because that’s not how we do things!
 It’s rude!
 Wake up and act like a neurotypical!